anushil7a/Weather-Forecasting-Web-Application/README.md

 Feel free to clone, modify, and use this project as per your needs.
 Contributions and suggestions are always welcome.

+## How to Run:
+1. Clone the repository or download the source code.
+2. Install live-server globally via npm: npm install -g live-server
+3. Navigate to the project directory and start the server: live-server

 ## Assets

 - `water.jpeg` and `wood.jpg` are image assets used to enhance the visual appeal of the web page.